UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/git_overview.txt

     Branching allows you to keep related sets of work separate from each-other.

-    In class here, you can use it to do your excercises for each session.
+    In class here, you can use it to do your exercises for each session.

     Simply create a new branch for each session from your repository master branch.